tbali0524/advent-of-code-solutions/puzzles.md

 |  +  |2015| 23|Opening the Turing Lock                   |assembly simulation
 |  +  |2015| 24|It Hangs in the Balance                   |
 |  +  |2015| 25|Let It Snow                               |LCG, linear congruence

+Hint from `subreddit` was used for Day 19.

 ### 2016